Well Done to all 2025 Beyond Newcastle participants!

 What is included in my entry?

-As well as entry into the event, your Beyond Newcastle entry includes; a finishers medal & tee shirt, chip timing, fully waymarked route & gpx route files to download, feed stations along the route with food and drinks and medical support.
+As well as entry into the event, your Beyond Newcastle entry includes; a finishers medal, chip timing, fully waymarked route & gpx route files to download, feed stations along the route with food and drinks and medical support.

 How do I get to the start?